 The most difficult thing for him to paint is people and animals mainly because he didn't take any classes in painting them.

 What inspires Aldrich in his paintings is "Life in general, I guess.
 I just love life.
 I enjoy everything I see, I enjoy people, my wife inspired me quite a bit and Tracey, too.
 Like I said, I just love life, that's all.
 When I get a chance, I put it down on paper."

 Most of the paintings Aldrich creates he gives away.
 He does it for his own enjoyment and other people's enjoyment.

 "We have always loved that he's gotten so much joy out of it (his watercolors).
 And we are very stingy my sister and I when he gives any away.
 We love and adore it.
 It brings him so much happiness.
 He's such a good role model as far as attitude towards life," O'Malley said.

 Aldrich advises that with watercolors you need patience.
-All of your paintings will not be great.
 In order to become better, "Keep drawing and keep doing it.
 It's fun.
 The more you do it, the more fun you have and the better you get.
 Don't do it now and then two years later do it again.
 Keep doing it," Aldrich said.

 He also adds, "It's nice if you have somebody that motivates you, which I had with my wife and my daughters now.
 The motivation means a whole lot.
 And you get pleasure showing them to people that would enjoy it.”